jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/GWRegStudies-PagesPublishedintheCFR-6.12.19.png)

 _Federal government regulations.
-Another example of all the "Death Star" rules our Industrial Age establishment makes.
+Another example of all the "Death Star" rules our Industrial Age establishment makes to keep the Internet Age away.
 Credit: [George Washington University](https://regulatorystudies.columbian.gwu.edu/reg-stats)_

 ## Setting Up Our Story